Developer Guide

 3.2.4 Task class

-class contains the information of a task, including the todo, event and deadline tasks.
+The Task class contains the information of a task, including the todo, event and deadline tasks.

 - add new

-- add
+task - add

-for task - get
+atorbyfor task - get

-status for task
+donestatus for task

 3.2.5 TimeTable class

-class shows the timetable for all the module slots and tasks.
-It also stores Module
+The Timetable class shows the timetable for all the module slots and tasks.
+It also stores Module details in an arraylist and checks whether there is a time conflict between two classes.

 - print today

-- print weekly
+timetable - print weekly

-- print upcoming
+timetable - print upcoming

-- view today’s
+deadline - view today’s

-and time remaining - view this week’s
+deadlineand time remaining - view this week’s

-and time remaining - add
+deadlineand time remaining - add

-- check time conflict for
+moduleintotimetable - check time conflict for

 3.2.6 TaskList class